ocaml-sf/learn-ocaml/docs/exercices_format.md

 ## Groups

-A group is a set of exercices, or other groups.
+A group is either a set of exercices or other groups.
 As such exercices are classified into a tree representation, where groups are nodes and leafs are exercises.
-This tree (or index of exercises) can be described by a file `index.json` at the root of the root of the `exercises` directory from the repository.
+This tree (or index of exercises) can be described by a file `index.json` at the root of the `exercises` directory from the repository.
 If no `index.json` is found, the subdirectories are scanned and all exercises found are returned.

 The file `index.json` has the following format (in version "1"):